simone-trubian/blog-posts/MapReduce/opt.markdown

     return sum(buil_map(buil_fil(get_file(FILE_PATH))))
 </code></pre>

-Here I'm using built-in functions that come with the standard Python distribution, the reader is wellcome to checkout the [blog repository](https://github.com/simone-trubian/blog-posts) for alternative implementations or better still experiment with his/her own.
+Here I'm using built-in functions that come with the standard Python distribution, the reader is welcome to checkout the [blog repository](https://github.com/simone-trubian/blog-posts) for alternative implementations or better still experiment with his/her own.

 The first two functions are used to generate the text file that will be used to run the performance tests.
-My testing environment is a laptop equipped with a 4 cores i7 and 16 Gb of RAM, please note that running times will differ according to the machine the tests are run on and the text file which is created randomly.
+My testing environment is a laptop equipped with a 4 cores i7 2 GHz and 8 Gb of RAM running Debian Jessie, please note that running times will also differ depending on the text file as it is created randomly.
 After generating the text file we can use Ipython to time the function.
 <pre><code class="python">In [5]: %timeit mr.sum_sum()
-1 loops, best of 3: 16.4 s per loop
+1 loops, best of 3: 14.8 s per loop
 </code></pre>

-This is the out of the box performance of Python, it runs in constant memory and uses one CPU core only.
+This is the out of the box performance of Python, the program runs in constant memory and uses one CPU core only.
 It will provide the reference against which to compare Haskell.

-The same operation can be obtained in Haskell with.
+The same program can be re-written in Haskell like so:
 <pre><code class="haskell">import Data.Char (isUpper)
 import Data.List (foldl1')